hapi-server/server-ui/README.md

 ## Basic

-To use the basic landing page with your HAPI server, download [single.htm](https://raw.githubusercontent.com/hapi-server/server-ui/master/single.htm) and fill in the placeholders prefixed by `__`, save as `index.htm` and place in the directory associated with responses to the URL that ends in `hapi/`.
+To use the basic landing page with your HAPI server, download [single.htm](https://raw.githubusercontent.com/hapi-server/server-ui/master/single.htm) and fill in the placeholders prefixed by `__`, save as `index.htm` and place in the directory associated with responses to a URL that ends in `/hapi`.

 ## Advanced